robbyice/HIRING-city-lookup-api/README.md

 ### Notes

-For this challenge I elected to write a Spring Boot application - it is pretty quick to set up a basic web application.
+For this challenge I elected to write a Spring Boot application - it is pretty quick to set up a basic web app.
-Since I chose not to use a database, it was also easy to use Spring to package the cities data text file inside the JAR being deployed to AWS.
-On startup the application reads from the cities15000.txt Geoname data file and loads the city data into memory.
-For this challenge and data at this scale this seemed fine - it only caused a minor slowdown in startup and response times even for the larger (1.4GB) data files.
-Naturally with further specfications clarified and required by the challenge a more intentional solution will be required.
+Also since I chose not to use a database, Spring made it easy to package the cities data text file inside the application JAR being deployed to AWS.
+On startup the application reads from this data, the cities15000.txt Geoname data file, and loads the city data into memory.
+For this challenge and data at this scale keeping it all in memory seemed fine - it only caused a minor slowdown in startup and response times even for the larger (1.4GB) data files.
+Naturally with further requirements specified by the challenge a more intentional solution would be required.

 Initially I had intended to deploy the app onto PWS, but ended up using AWS ElasticBeanstalk instead.
+This was pretty straightforward, and the application manages just fine on the free t2.micro EC2 instance it is using.

 **Test Curl Commands**
 ```